 An Osprey nest

 During the Lake Maggiore Island portion of the tour, we saw several baby alligators.
 This was a really unique experience.
-Take a look below
+Take a look below.

-Along the trails at Boyd Hill, you will find several different ecosystems.
+Hiking the trails at Boyd Hill, you will find several different ecosystems.
 This is what makes taking a walk through the variety of nature trails so interesting.
 You get to observe various forms of landscapes including: pine flatwoods, hardwood hammocks, swamps, lakes, marshes, and sand pine scrub.
 This also gives you the opportunity to see various forms of wildlife.

 Another baby alligator seen on our hike!